Mount Tambora: Eruptive history

 Radiocarbon dating has established that Mount Tambora had erupted three times during the current Holocene epoch before the 1815 eruption, but the magnitudes of these eruptions are unknown.
 Their estimated dates are 3910 BC ± 200 years, 3050 BC and 740 AD ± 150 years.
-An earlier caldera was filled with lava flows starting from 43,000 years BP; two pyroclastic eruptions occurred later and formed the Black Sands and Brown Tuff formations, the last of which was emplaced between about 3895 BC and 800 AD.
+An earlier caldera was filled with lava flows starting from 43,000 BC; two pyroclastic eruptions occurred later and formed the Black Sands and Brown Tuff formations, the last of which was emplaced between about 3895 BC and 800 AD.

 In 1812, Mount Tambora became highly active, with its maximum eruptive intensity occurring in April 1815.
 The magnitude was 7 on the Volcanic Explosivity Index (VEI) scale, with a total tephra ejecta volume of up to 1.8 × 1011 cubic metres.
 Its eruptive characteristics included central vent and explosive eruptions, pyroclastic flows, tsunamis and caldera collapse.
 This eruption had an effect on global climate.
 Volcanic activity ceased on 15 July 1815.
 Activity resumed in August 1819—a small eruption with "flames" and rumbling aftershocks, and was considered to be part of the 1815 eruption.
 This eruption was recorded at 2 on the VEI scale.

 Around 1880 ± 30 years, eruptions at Mount Tambora have been registered only inside the caldera.
 It created small lava flows and lava dome extrusions; this was recorded at two on the VEI scale.
 This eruption created the Doro Api Toi parasitic cone inside the caldera.

-Mount Tambora is still active and minor lava domes and flows have been extruded on the caldera floor during the 19th and 20th centuries.
+Mount Tambora is still active and minor lava domes and flows were extruded on the caldera floor during the 19th and 20th centuries.
 The last eruption was recorded in 1967.
-However, it was a gentle eruption with a VEI of 0, which means it was non-explosive.
+It was a gentle eruption with a VEI of 0, which means it was non-explosive.
 Another very small eruption was reported in 2011.
 In August 2011, the alert level for the volcano was raised from level I to level II after increased activity was reported in the caldera, including earthquakes and steam emissions.